rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

     - scheduler
     - kubelet

 If using ``kubeadm`` tool to bootsrap cluster, then you do not need to install the `kube-apiserver` manually.
-If settin gup the cluster manually, then you can install the `kube-apiservr` from the kubernetes release page.
+If setting up the cluster manually, then you can install the `kube-apiservr` from the kubernetes release page.

 `kubeadm` will deploy the `kube-apiserver` as a pod in the kube system namespace on the master node